College Regulations - Catalog 2013-14

 Graduation requires a 2.00 cumulative grade point average.
 The College reserves the right to suspend at any time a student whose academic standing or progress is regarded as unsatisfactory, including students on academic probation during a CentreTerm who made unsatisfactory progress that term.
 In such cases fees will not be refunded or remitted, in whole or in part.
 All suspensions result in a permanent notation on the student’s academic transcript.

 A student who is suspended is immediately denied use of any campus services or facilities and may not participate in campus-sponsored activities.
-Keys belonging to the College, especially to the residence hall room, must be turned in at the Student Life Office, and the student ID card must be turned in at the Registrar’s Office and the premises vacated within 48 hours of dismissal.
+Keys belonging to the College, especially to the residence hall room, must be turned in at the Student Life Office, and the student ID card must be turned in at the Registrar’s Office or the Student Life Office and the premises vacated within 48 hours of dismissal.
 Any exceptions must be authorized by the Dean of Students or Associate Dean.
 Failure to complete this process will jeopardize readmission to the College and incur a fine of $30 per day.

 Students subject to suspension at the end of a term will be notified via email and will be given at least 48 hours to submit a written appeal detailing any extenuating circumstances for consideration by the Academic Standards Committee.